-This topic contains 2 replies, has 1 voice, and was last updated by Anonymous 8 years ago.
+- This topic has 2 replies, 1 voice, and was last updated 8 years, 8 months ago by Anonymous.

 I am in the process of rebuilding my credit after my Chap 7 was discharged in April of this year.
 I have gotten an Orchard Banck CC with a $300.00 limit.
 I am grateful that I was able to get that.
 My question is that as other application offers come in should I try to get another card and will those inquires hurt my score?